-GENERAL CHECKLIST FOR RESPONDING TO CRISES OR EMERGENCIES ABROAD who, is the extent of the emergency or crisis and obtain as many details as possible (e.g., determine what, when, where, how, and why), assist the participant(s) in finding appropriate care, e that all participants involved are safe, and begin writing a log of the crisis or emergency ion. perso Deve on as possible, contact appropriate local authorities in the host country (police or medical nnel) and/or App State campus police.
-Contact the Office of International Education and lopment at App State and speak with the appropriate staff person to brief him/her on nature emergency or crisis and the condition of the participant(s). them in to the other program participants that the injured person(s) are being cared for and caution about speculative communication.
-Advise them to wait until reliable information is available e contacting others about the incident. • ding on the nature of the crisis or emergency, the staff person in the Office of International cion and Development contacts the participants designated emergency contact. docui propriate, the App State International Crisis Response Team develops a communication ment to be utilized by all personnel involved, and App State's Chief Communications Officers a press release to inform the media and the App State community and keep interested parties and on the situation. of the se the program leader or host institution representative is contacted by a representative e media: If an App State participant is involved, do not give the name of the participant or on behalf of App State without following the checklist below: Contact the staff person in the Office of International Education and Development before you respond.
-The Office of International Education and Development staff, working with University Communications, will respond to media inquiries.
-The OIED Communications Liaison will apprise you of media responses as needed.
-Note the section of the App State-ICMP entitled Communication: Information to the Media and Public on page 9.
+GENERAL CHECKLIST FOR RESPONDING TO CRISES OR EMERGENCIES ABROAD who ess the extent of the emergency or crisis and obtain as many details as possible (e.g., determine o, what, when, where, how, and why), assist the participant(s) in finding appropriate care, ure that all participants involved are safe, and begin writing a log of the crisis or emergency ation. pers soon as possible, contact appropriate local authorities in the host country (police or medical sonnel) and/or App State campus police.
+Contact OIP and speak with the appropriate staff son to brief him/her on nature of the emergency or crisis and the condition of the participant(s). the plain to the other program participants that the injured person(s) are being cared for and caution in about speculative communication.
+Advise them to wait until reliable information is available ore contacting others about the incident. ending on the nature of the crisis or emergency, the staff person in OIP contacts the cipants designated emergency contact. doc issu appropriate, the App State International Crisis Response Team develops a communication ument to be utilized by all personnel involved, and App State's Chief Communications Officer less a press release to inform the media and the App State community and keep interested parties lated on the situation. of t he media: If an App State participant is involved, do not give the name of the participant or ak on behalf of App State without following the checklist below: Contact the staff person in OIP before you respond.
+OIP staff, working with University Communications, will respond to media inquiries.
+The OIP Communications Liaison will apprise you of media responses as needed.
+Note the section of the App State-ICMP entitled Communication: Information to the Media and Public.